biju16mvk/expense-tracker/expense-tracker/README.md

-# A small expense tracker application that has not storage or anything
+# A small expense tracker application that has no storage or anything

 ## Available Scripts